Motorola Razr 2019: Price, release date, specs and all the latest rumours

 Motorola Razr 2019 − Release date and price

-Citing “people familiar with the matter”, The Wall Street Journal reported in January that the hallowed Motorola Razr could make a (-nother) comeback in February, though this plan “isn’t yet final and could change”.
-The handset was reportedly being tested at the time of publication, and the report claimed it could go on sale in the US in February as a Verizon exclusive.
+Citing “people familiar with the matter”, The Wall Street Journal reported in January that the hallowed Motorola Razr could make a (-nother) comeback in February 2019, though this plan “isn’t yet final and could change”.
+The handset was reportedly being tested at the time of publication, and the report claimed it would go on sale in the US in February as a Verizon exclusive.

 In late February, Motorola’s VP of global product Dan Dery told Engadget: “We started to work on foldables a long time ago.
 And we have been doing a lot of iteration,” adding that the company has “no intention of coming later than everybody else in the market”.

 The Fold was announced back in February 2019 − but of course, after severe technical problems the planned April release date was quickly postponed, and no new release date is in sight.
 The Huawei Mate X is also yet to make it to the market.

 There’s every chance that the new Razr has been delayed as a direct result of the miserable Galaxy Fold saga.